japila-books/spark-sql-internals/docs/spark-sql-EnsureRequirements.md

 NOTE: link:spark-sql-SparkPlan-ShuffleExchangeExec.adoc[ShuffleExchangeExec] can appear in the physical plan when the children's output partitioning cannot satisfy the physical operator's required child distribution.

-If the input `operator` has multiple children and specifies child output distributions, then the children's link:spark-sql-SparkPlan.adoc#outputPartitioning[output partitionings] have to be compatible.
+If the input `operator` has multiple children and specifies child output distributions, then the children's link:SparkPlan.md#outputPartitioning[output partitionings] have to be compatible.

 If the children's output partitionings are not all compatible, then...FIXME